Matthew Schlachter

 The edit album interface of my photography website, scrolled down to show the image edit/add controls

 On top of that, I also made many aspects of the site configurable through the site so that it can be updated without having to change any code.
-This also means it would be possible for me to spin up an instance for anybody else who wants one (so long as they're willing cover the cost of the hosting, domain name, etc. which I would be happy to discuss if you shoot me an email at photography@schlachter.xyz).
+This also means it would be possible for me to spin up an instance for anybody else who wants one (which I would be happy to discuss if you shoot me an email at photography@schlachter.xyz).

 Screenshot of the settings page on a photography website